aaravsingh01/resource-allocation-graph-simulator/README.md

 ## Installation
 1. Clone this repository
+2. Ensure you have D3.js installed.
+You can include it in your HTML file or install it via npm.
-2. Open `index.html` in a web browser
+3. Open `index.html` in a web browser
-3. Start building your resource allocation graph
+4. Start building your resource allocation graph

 ## Usage
 - Click "Add Process" to add a process node (green)